silnrsi/font-kanchenjunga/documentation/source/features.md

 *If this document is not displaying correctly a PDF version is also provided in the documentation/pdf folder of the release package.*

+## Customizing with TypeTuner

+For applications that do not make use of the OpenType Character Variant features, you can now download fonts customized with the variant glyphs you choose.
+Read the [Font Features](features.md) page, visit [TypeTuner Web](https://scripts.sil.org/ttw/fonts2go.cgi), then to choose the variants and download your font.

 ### Character variants